PluginService/OpVerify/README.md

 # OpVerify
-Have you ever been on a server and one of your OPs have been hacked?
-Well fear no more OpVerify is here.
+Have your Operators ever been hacked?
+Yes?
+Well fear no more OPVerify is here we have one way to stop people doing things like this because we make they use the server password that you will be required to give your Operators as they will not be able to regain OP without it!
+(DO NOT GIVE DEFAULTS THE PASSWORD).